 The Carroll math program has received numerous grants from the National Science Foundation to support its unique teaching approach, and has recently been awarded a grant from the W.M.
 Keck Foundation to revise its statistics curriculum.

 Some of the careers our math majors have pursued include: actuary, mathematician, network engineer, secondary math teacher, statistician or web developer.
 Recent alumni have completed graduate programs at MIT, University of Iowa, University of Colorado, University of Notre Dame, and Carnegie Mellon in applied mathematics, pure mathematics, engineering, and operations research.
 As you can see, a degree in math from Carroll can lead to a variety of careers.

 “I was well prepared for graduate studies.
 My Carroll courses gave me a very strong base in mathematics and computers, along with engineering classes.
 A lot of students in graduate school seem to have very particular backgrounds and they struggle more.
 In general, I have a broad background in lots of different things.” -Chris Gossard, Carroll class of ’98 (Mathematics), who also completed her Ph.D.
 (Civil Engineering) from the University of Oklahoma.

-Did you know that in three of the last seven years, Carroll College has had teams rated Outstanding Winner in the international Mathematical Contest in Modeling, placing them in the elite company of other school such as Harvey-Mudd, Harvard, MIT, and Duke which also have had winning teams.
+In three of the last seven years, Carroll College has had teams rated Outstanding Winner in the International Mathematical Contest in Modeling, placing them in the elite company of other school such as Harvey-Mudd, Harvard, MIT, and Duke.

 For each of the last seven years, Carroll has had at least one team rated Meritorious Winner, placing them in the top 13% of the world.